Argonum-Clever2/mike/README.md

 ```
 #### sketch_filelist
-the **sketch__filelist** is the file that includes a list of file obtained in the previous step.
+the **sketch__filelist** is the file that includes a list of sketched file obtained in the previous step.

-the format of sketch_filelist like this:
+the format of sketched file like this:

 0       1